JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 This is the final milestone of my project, excluding the modifications, and it turned out well.
 Since my previous milestone, I have 3D printed cases for my circuit boards so they attach to the base.
 The reason for this is that they would keep sliding around, and these 3D cases hold them in place.
 Furthermore, I was able to 3D print a frame that encases the robot.
 To incorporate this into my robot, I plastic-welded the joints (as seen in Figures 5 and 6) so they stuck together nicely.
 The plastic welding process starts with a soldering iron to heat both sections until they melt into each other.
 Then, you would have to use buffering tools to create a clean finish.
 The frame will let me attach modifications on top of the car and make the robot look complete.

 Since this is the last regular milestone of my project, I will explain how my gesture-controlled robot works.
-To understand how this works, you have to start with the drivetrain.
+The first step to this is understanding the drivetrain.
 The drivetrain consists of four components: the base, motors, wires, and wheels.
 The motors are attached to the base plate and have two soldered wires - one positive and one negative - which are connected to the four ports on the right and left sides of the L280N.
 These are the input ports that enable the motors to be programmed through simple high/low commands(as shown at the bottom of the website).

 The L280N is crucial for the robot's functionality, which brings us to the second major system, the circuit boards.
-My robot
+My project includes one L280N, one Arduino UNO, one MPU-6050, one NANO Shield, and three Nano boards.
+Each circuit board controls its own sector of my project, but they interact in unique ways.
+For example, the movement of the car is controlled by three main boards.
+The Arduino UNO, L280N, and MPU-6050.
+Both the UNO and L280N boards are located on the Gesture-controlled robot's drivetrain, while the MPU-6050 is situated on a separate console.
+The reason for this is that the MPU-6050 is what makes my project "gesture-controlled," and it is wirelessly connected to the robot so it can read the tilt of someone's hand.
+This tilt information is then sent to the UNO board that processes the information from the MPU's accelerometer and sends the data to the L280N, which uses the data to control the direction the motors move.

 ## Challenges

 A challenge that I faced was when I was putting on the frame of the robot.
 The orientation of the Arduino UNO case was positioned in a way so that the ports were not accessible when I put the frame on.
-So, I turned the UNO case around, but had a new problem - the frame didn't fit.
-Luckily, after filing the UNO case down the frame fit in its place.
+So, I turned the UNO case around, but I had a new problem: the frame didn't fit.
+Luckily, after filing the UNO case, the frame fit in its place.

 ## What's Next?